adbecker/tsiR/README.md

 |```tsiRdata``` |  Interpolates cases, births, and pop vectors to the generation time of the disease|
 |```twentymeas``` |  Complete biweekly (IP=2) data sets from twenty UK cities|

-In the fitting functions, number of options such as fixing alpha (```alpha = 0.97```, for example) and Sbar (```sbar = 0.025```, for example) are provided.
+In the fitting functions, a number of options such as fixing alpha (```alpha = 0.97```, for example) and Sbar (```sbar = 0.025```, for example) are provided.
 Additionally, contact can be seasonal or driven by the school term calendar (```seasonality = "standard", "schoolterm" or "none")``` for the null model.
 These functions work for data with any fixed generation time, although in the examples we will use biweekly data.

-A couple examples (but not using all functions or options) follow.
+Several examples (but not using all functions or options) follow.

 ### Example 1